sudocx/myprojects/README.md

-Ardunio-IRremote
+Arduino-IRremote
 ================

-use Ardunio to control TV ON or OFF
+use Arduino to control TV ON or OFF